MESH-Research/knowledge-commons-works/README.md

 ## Installation for Development

 These instructions allow you to run the Knowledge Commons Repository for local development.
-The app source files are copied onto your system, and the Invenio python modules are installed locally.
-Most of the other services used by the app, however, are run from docker containers.
+The app source files are copied onto your system, and the Invenio python modules and required Node.js packages are installed locally.
+The other services used by the application are run from docker containers.

-The installation requirements below are drawn in part from https://inveniordm.docs.cern.ch/install/requirements/.
+First you will need to have the correct versions of Docker (20.10.10+ with Docker Compose 1.17.0+), Python (3.9.16 with pipenv), and Node.js (16.19.1 with npm and nvm) installed on your system.

-The process can be boiled down to a view steps and commands:
+From there installation involves these steps and commands:

 1. `git clone git@github.com:MESH-Research/knowledge-commons-repository.git`
 2. `cd knowledge-commons-repository`
 3. create and configure the .env file in this folder
-4. ensure that prerequisites are installed and active (python 3.9.16; pipenv; docker; node 16.19.1)
-5. `pip install invenio-cli`
+4. `pip install invenio-cli`
-6. `invenio-cli install`
+5. `invenio-cli install`
-7. `docker-compose up -d`
+6. `docker-compose up -d`
-8. `invenio-cli services setup`
+7. `invenio-cli services setup`
-9. `bash kcr-startup.sh`
+8. `bash kcr-startup.sh`

 You can then create an admin user.
 From the command line, run
 ```console